dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

   name: "David Conner"
 excerpt: ""
 ---
 Systems Theory is all about feedback loops.
 It's a powerful, but simple science of modeling processes with feedback loops... basically.
 If you know a lot about Systems theory... (you'll know i have almost zero knowledge in this subject)
 ...

 to model processes In business, you'll need to know a bit of systems theory to design logistics, reporting, robust inventory and processes.
 Thanks PersonalMBA...
 That's if you are

+- the ability to create the truth moving forward confers great power

 The measure of a good man is what he decides to do when a friend needs